Venerable John Baptist Danei- The brother of St Paul of the Cross and the second foundation stone of the Passionist Congregation by Glenn Dallaire

 Concerning him we are left with the comforting testimony of Paul.- “With a holy death

 corresponding to his holy life, my holy brother flew from his poor mattress to sing in paradise.
-Father John Baptist is a saint, and I know. "
+Father John Baptist is a saint, and I know. " Indeed holiness is something that Paul himself knew about.

 John Baptist Danei’s cause for canonization was introduced on December 10, 1930.
 He was declared "Venerable" on August 7, 1940 by Pope Pius XII.
 The feastday of Ven John Baptist Danei is August 30.